samuellehikoinen/faceit_stat_finder/README.md

 ## Acknowledgements
 * Lehikoinen J. for propositions
 * Virtanen O. for testing
-* Hamari T. for pinpointing an issue
+* Hamari T. for pinpointing an issue and creating [discord integration](https://github.com/tpjham/discordFaceitStatFinder) that is more efficient